-If you get coverage through the Consolidated Omnibus Budget Reconciliation Act of 1985 (COBRA) because you were terminated from a job or were put on reduced hours before Oct.
-1, you may be able to save money by switching to a HealthSource RI plan during a 60-day special enrollment window.
-Be sure to apply and select your plan through HealthSource RI before your COBRA coverage ends to make sure there’s no gap in coverage.
-If you're not sure if this switch makes sense for you, call the HealthSource RI contact center at 855-840-4774.
+If you lose your COBRA coverage, you may be able to sign up for a HealthSource RI plan during a 60-day special enrollment window.
+Try to apply and select your plan through HealthSource RI before your COBRA coverage ends to make sure there’s no gap in coverage.

-If you already have a marketplace plan and want to adjust your coverage, you’ll need to wait until the renewal period opens this fall.
-If you don’t take action during the renewal period, you’ll automatically be reenrolled in the same or a similar plan.
+If you already have a marketplace plan and want to adjust your coverage, you'll need to wait until the next open enrollment period opens this fall, unless you experience a qualifying life event.

 Will I need to get a new doctor?